godopy/godopy/CYTHON_README.md

 TODO: Describe Python 3 requirement

 ### Setting up a new project

-This introduction is based on the [GDNative C++ example](https://docs.godotengine.org/en/latest/tutorials/plugins/gdnative/gdnative-cpp-example.html) from the offial Godot docs.

 The instructions below assume using git for managing your project.